vbd/Fieldnotes/vim.md

     b TEXT
     c TEXT

-- visual select lines
-- type `:norm A TEXT`, this will add TEXT to the end of all lines visually selected
+- type `:%norm A TEXT`, this will add TEXT to the end of all lines.

 ### Prepend and append text to lines in command-line mode